 Can anyone learn to draw?
 What makes a good artist?
 Can drawing be taught or is it a talent you’re born with?
 Is practice enough?
 Plus, how long does it take to become good at drawing?
 So many questions and this post tries to answer them honestly.

 Anyone can learn to draw at any age.
-The principles are easily understood but the skill takes time to master.
-With practice and patience, anyone can draw well.
-Inevitably, and as with all things in life, some people will be more gifted than others.
+Drawing is a skill that takes time to master, but the principles are easily understood.
+With practice and patience, anyone can learn to draw well.
+Inevitably, talent rises to the top and some people will be more gifted than others.

 Is It True That Anyone Can Draw?